Special Thanks to ArchedThunder and HypnoDarkrai for their Help on this OT

 This means that you can only summon 1 extra deck monster at a time, and you can only summon another after your zone becomes unoccupied.

 This rule however does not affect monsters that are summoned from other places of the field though, a Fusion Monster that is revived from the Graveyard will go into one of your Main Monster Zones, same as an opponent´s fusion monster you take control of.

 You might be wondering how many of the cards that worked with more than 1 extra deck monster on the field work now.
-Well, there is an easy way to bypass the new Extra Monster Zone Rules though....but you´ll see soon enough ;).
+Well, there is an easy way to bypass the new Extra Monster Zone Rules ....but we´ll get to that later.

 Some other rules have been put in place, mainly regarding old broken expolits.
 These rules are